erling6232/imagedata/paper.md

 processed by some NIfTI-based tool (_e.g._ FreeSurfer).
 Finally, the result can be converted back to DICOM, and stored as a new series in PACS.

-A simple viewer is included, allowing the display of a stack of images, including modifying window width and centre, and scrolling through 3D and 4D image stacks.
+A viewer is included, allowing the display of a stack of images, including modifying window width and centre, and scrolling through 3D and 4D image stacks.
-A region of interest (ROI) can be drawn, and handled as a NumPy mask.
+A region of interest (ROI) can be drawn, giving a mask as a NumPy ndarray.

 # Statement of need